 Ben Teasdale’s background combines creative practice with interdisciplinary research.
 He has worked as a script editor for BBC Drama, as a professional screenwriter, and completed a PhD in Creative Writing at Bath Spa.
 After retraining with an MSc in Experimental Psychology, he undertook parallel research roles exploring the cognitive underpinnings of storytelling/reception.

-Ben is attached to the AKO Storytelling Institute at University of the Arts, London.
-He is undertaking an evaluation of the inaugural UAL Storytelling Fellowship, a nine-month programme exploring how storytelling can lead to social change.
-Twelve fellows from varied industries including journalism, visual and sound arts, curation, campaigning, activism, and academia have been brought together on the theme of ‘Truth and Lies’ to examine how stories can help counter misinformation and disinformation.
-The fellows are undergoing an intensive journey through theory and practice, via bespoke mentoring and workshops, leading to the creation of public-facing artworks combining their talents and new learning.
+Benworked with the AKO Storytelling Institute at University of the Arts, London.
+He undertook an evaluation of the inaugural UAL Storytelling Fellowship, a nine-month programme exploring how storytelling can lead to social change.
+Twelve fellows from varied industries including journalism, visual and sound arts, curation, campaigning, activism, and academia were brought together on the theme of ‘Truth and Lies’ to examine how stories can help counter misinformation and disinformation.
+The fellows underwent an intensive journey through theory and practice, via bespoke mentoring and workshops, leading to the creation of public-facing artworks combining their talents and new learning.

 To stay up to date with the Pilot Programme, projects, and opportunities to get involved in the Full Programme, sign up to the StoryArcs Newsletter.